bzquan/Documents/Documents/SingleLevelofAbstraction.md

 # Small function - how small is small?

 Small functions are considered to be more readable in general.
 How small is small for a function or method?
 First of all a function should do only one thing.
+Some propose that a function should be within 5 - 15 statements, or less than 30 statements.
+However these are not answer of why.
 The main principle to keep a function to do one thing is so called [Single Level of Abstraction Principle](http://principles-wiki.net/principles:single_level_of_abstraction).

 __Principle Statement__
 - Each function should be written in terms of a single level of abstraction. -From principles-wiki.net